Enoplea

-Enoplea (enopleans) is a class, which with the classes Secernentea and Chromadorea make up the phylum Nematoda in current taxonomy.
-The Enoplea are considered to be a more ancestral group than the Chromadorea, and researchers have referred to its members as the "ancestrally diverged nematodes", compared to the "more recently diverged nematodes" of Chromadorea.
+Enoplea (enopleans) is a class within the phylum Nematoda.

 Description

 The Enoplea are distinguished from the Chromadorea by a number of characteristics.
 The enoplean esophagus is cylindrical or "bottle-shaped", compared to the bulbous chromadorean esophagus.
 Enopleans have pocket-like amphids, while chromadoreans have amphids shaped like slits, pores, coils, or spirals.
 An enoplean is smooth or marked with fine lines, while a chromadorean may have rings, projections, or setae.
 The enoplean excretory system is simple, sometimes made up of a single cell, while chromadoreans have more complex, tubular systems, sometimes with glands.

 Taxonomy

 Phylogenetic analysis of phylum Nematoda suggests three distinct basal clades, the dorylaims, enoplids and chromadorids.
 These represent Clades I, II and C+S of Blaxter (1998).
 Of these, the first two appear to have sister clade status, allowing resolution into two classes, Enoplea and Chromadorea, and division of the former into two subclasses corresponding to Clades I and II respectively, the Enoplia and Dorylaimia.

+However, some researchers have contested this hypothesis, finding instead support for Dorylaimia and Chromadoria being sister groups while Enoplia is sister to all other nematodes, making Enoplea paraphyletic.
+The classification proposed by Hodda (2022) removes Dorylaimia from Enoplea, making it a separate class, as shown below.